 Easy Greek salad recipe with chopped veggies, feta cheese and a simple homemade dressing.
 Full of fresh flavor and made in less than 30 minutes!

 I love to make a big Greek salad during the summer time.
-It’s simple, pretty and the perfect way to incorporate fresh veggies.
+It’s simple, pretty and the perfect way to incorporate fresh veggies just like in my recipe for couscous salad.
 Plus the homemade Greek salad dressing recipe is super tasty and easy to whip up.

 This is the perfect recipe to bring to a BBQ and was such a huge hit with the crowd.
 Everyone went for seconds and the bowl was empty soon after it started.
 You can even serve it with grilled chicken and warm pita bread or naan bread to make this a complete meal.
 So delicious!

 Below are the base Greek salad ingredients you’ll need to get started, most of which come straight from the garden!
 It’s the perfect summer salad to make when you have lots of fresh veggies and herbs to use up.

 - Veggies: This dish is full of chopped cucumbers, grape tomatoes, red onion and yellow bell peppers.
 Make sure the vegetables are ripe to touch, fragrant to smell and have a crisp exterior.
 I like to use English cucumbers and grape tomatoes because they’re more crisp and firm, so they hold up well.

 - Olives: Kalamata olives or black olives will both work.
 I know olives are hit or miss with most people, so you can leave them out if you’re not a fan.

 - Cheese: You can’t have a Greek salad without feta cheese.
 And lots of it, too!
 I like to buy a block of feta cheese and use my hands to crumble it up.
 I find the blocks are more fresh and creamy than the containers of pre-crumbled feta.

 The homemade Greek salad dressing is an easy vinaigrette made with olive oil, red wine vinegar, dried oregano and fresh chopped parsley.
 It’s bold, tangy and compliments the fresh vegetables, olives and feta cheese perfectly.